behu-kea/ITA23-2-sem/CS101/01-kotlin-intro.md

 - Height of 8.5
 - Width of 5.5

-Compute the area and the perimeter of the rectangle and print the results
+Create a function that computes the area and the perimeter of the rectangle and print the results

 ### Opgave 3 - Level 2

 - Convert a string to uppercase
-- Return the index of a character
+- Return the index of a character in a string
 - Concatenate two different string
 - Check these strings are equal to each other.
 Uppercases should be ignored!
   - `hello`, `ollhe` should print `false`